DHTMLX/scheduler-docs/data/api/scheduler_onafterbatchupdate_event.md

 =============

 @short:
-	fires after the api/scheduler_batchupdate.md method was called
+	fires after the api/scheduler_batchupdate.md method has been called

 @params: